-On average, acquiring a new customer is about ⅕ of the costs of retaining an existing customer.
+Did you know that acquiring a new customer is typically about 5x as expensive as retaining an existing customer.
 Similarly, the same is true when it comes to hiring new employees and retaining current employees.
 We spend a lot of time talking about hiring right now, but the truth of the matter is that we are missing the point.
 While hiring is undoubtedly a challenge, it is predominantly a symptom of a much bigger problem that haunts large and small organizations alike – employee retention.

 Fortunately, you can dramatically improve employee retention, engagement, and productivity at a fraction of the cost you are currently paying to bandaid the problem.